Lingtax/CPAS_trend/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->

-# CPAS\_trend
+# CPAS Trend

 <!-- badges: start -->

 <!-- badges: end -->

-This repository contains a shiny app to present results from the CPAS longitudinal research project.
+This repository contains a shiny app to present results from the COVID-19 Pandemic Adjustment Survey (CPAS) longitudinal research project.

+## About the Study

+The COVID-19 Pandemic Adjustment Survey (CPAS) is a longitudinal research study investigating how Australian families have been affected by the COVID-19 pandemic.
+Australia experienced early success after a nation-wide lockdown in April 2020.
+However, the state of Victoria went on to experience an outbreak and one of the longest and strictest lockdowns in the world over July-October 2020, while the rest of Australia had low infection rates and easing restrictions.
+In the current analysis, we investigated the association between the developing COVID-19 crisis and parent/child mental health outcomes in families experiencing sustained lockdown in Victoria compared to the rest of Australia, from April to early November 2020.

+## About the App

-The shiny app allows a user to explore the modeled trajectories of Australians during the COVID-19 pandemic in 2020 based on a number of predictors.
+The shiny app allows a user to explore the modeled trajectories of Australians during the COVID-19 pandemic from 8th April to 3rd November, 2020 based on a number of predictors.